Workday will change the way we access and report student and other academic data.

 While many of us don’t consider “data” and “reporting” part of our work and personal lives, reporting is all around us every day.

 Every month when you get your account statement from the bank, that’s a report.
 When you make a list of what groceries are low in your pantry, that’s a (very low-tech) report.
-When you are looking for a list of students in a certain class, or you want to know the grades a certain student got in all their classes, those are reports.
+When you are looking for a list of students in a certain class, or you want to know the grades a certain student received in all their classes, those are reports.